 Lead executing agency: Ministry of Labour, Immigration and Population (MoLIP)

-Overall term: 2017 to 2020
+Overall term: 2017 to 2023

-The vocational education and employment promotion services in Rakhine State are totally inadequate.
-The services that exist for young people in the region are not employment-oriented and do not take social and entrepreneurial skills into account.
+In Rakhine State, young people under 30 are particularly likely to be underemployed or unemployed due to a lack of training and qualifications.
+The vocational training and employment promotion services are inadequate.
+Existing services for young people in the region are not employment-oriented and do not take social and entrepreneurial skills into account.